Differences Between Jones Act and Workers' Compensation Claims

 On-the-job injuries can have a devastating effect on your ability to make a living for yourself and your family.
 That is why systems have been set up to provide compensation for injured employees.

-The experienced Louisiana personal injury lawyers at Simien & Simien understand how difficult it can be to manage these types of claims while you are dealing with an injury.
+The experienced Baton Rouge personal injury lawyers at Simien & Simien understand how difficult it can be to manage these types of claims while you are dealing with an injury.
 We can help you file a claim and pursue all of the compensation you deserve so you can focus on your recovery.

 We take cases on a contingency basis, which means your initial consultation is free and we do not charge legal fees unless you receive compensation.